 WHO WE ARE

-Since our launch in September 2020 we have delivered 3 critically-acclaimed festivals (The Sunday Times, Opera Magazine, ★★★★ Bachtrack, ★★★★ The Stage, “Newcomer of the year” Opera Now), 2 London events, 1 Italian tour, 12 in-school workshops, 2 editions of our young artist programme for emerging singers, and 4 community workshops in collaboration with Wycombe Refugee Partnership and the Wycombe Arts Centre.
+Since our launch in September 2020 we have produced 3 critically-acclaimed operas (The Sunday Times, Opera Magazine, ★★★★ Bachtrack, ★★★★ The Stage, “Newcomer of the year” Opera Now), 4 multi-disciplinary projects (London/The Vache), 1 international tour, 25 in-school workshops, 2 young artist programmes for emerging singers, and 7 community workshops in collaboration with Wycombe Refugee Partnership and the Wycombe Arts Centre.

 We have ambitious plans to grow both our live events and our education and outreach programmes.
 As a charity, all of our income goes straight back into our activities, so the more funding we have, the more work we can do.
 If you are in the position to support us, please do consider joining our VBFriends scheme.